Crane1195/DIYB0XX/code/README.md

 # DIYGCC v1.209 code by Crane.

+# Deprecated

+This firmware has been succeeded by [CL-FW](https://github.com/Crane1195/CL-FW).
+Consult the CL-FW README for more information and a new installation guide.

+---

 This is code designed with 16 mhz Arduinos in mind such as the Arduino Mega 2560, Arduino Micro, Arduino Nano, etc.

 Release Page: https://github.com/Crane1195/DIYB0XX/releases